tsileo/blobstash/README.md

 - Snapshots
 - Content addressed, files are split into blobs, and retrieved by hash
-- Incremental backups by default
+- Incremental backups/data deduplication
 - Server handles uploading/downloading blobs to/from different storage
 - Client only query the server and send blobs to it (the client take care of chunking/building blobs).
-- Read-only FUSE filesystem
+- Read-only FUSE file system to navigate backups/snapshots

 ### Blobs